mikenelson-io/Azure-DevTest-Labs/README.md

 # Azure-DevTest-Labs
-Material fro use in DevTest Labs
+Material for use in Azure DevTest Labs